MORE INFORMATION

 Chest X-ray

-A chest X-ray is a fast and painless imaging test to look at the structures in and around your chest.
-This test can help diagnose and check conditions such as pneumonia, heart failure, lung cancer, tuberculosis, sarcoidosis, and lung tissue scarring, called fibrosis.
-Doctors may use chest X-rays to see how well certain treatments are working and to check for complications after certain procedures or surgeries.
-The test may be done in the doctor’s office, clinic, or hospital.
+chest X-ray is a fast and painless imaging test to look at the structures in and around your chest, but it cannot detect bronchiectasis — except in extreme cases.
+This test can help diagnose and check conditions that may occur with or worsen bronchiectasis, such as pneumoniaheart failurelung cancer, tuberculosis, sarcoidosis, and pulmonary fibrosis (lung tissue scarring).
+Healthcare providers may use chest X-rays to see how well certain treatments are working and to check for complications after certain procedures or surgeries.
+The test may be done in the healthcare provider’s office, clinic, or hospital.
 You will stand, sit, or lie still for the test.
 Chest X-rays have few risks.
 The amount of radiation used in a chest X-ray is very small.
 Talk to your provider if you are or could be pregnant.

 Other tests

-- Lung function tests measure how much air you can breathe in and out, how fast you can breathe air out, and how well your lungs deliver oxygen to your blood.
+• Lung function tests measure how much air you can breathe in and out, how fast you breathe, and how well your lungs deliver oxygen to your blood.
 Lung function tests help show how much lung damage you have.

 Bronchoscopy

-If your bronchiectasis doesn't respond to treatment, your doctor may recommend bronchoscopy.
-Doctors use this procedure to look inside the airways.
+If your bronchiectasis doesn’t respond to treatment, your healthcare provider may recommend bronchoscopy.
+Providers use this procedure to look inside the airways, check for any blockages, show the source of any bleeding in your airways, and get samples from your lower airways to see whether there are any untreated infections.

-During bronchoscopy, a flexible tube with a light on the end is inserted through your nose or mouth into your airways.
-The tube is called a bronchoscope.
-It provides a video image of your airways.
-You'll be given medicine to numb your upper airway and help you relax during the procedure.
+A flexible tube with a small camera and a light on the end is inserted through your nose or mouth into your airways.
+This tube, called a bronchoscope, provides a video image of your airways.
+You will be given medicine to numb your upper airway and help you relax during the procedure.